philipturner/home-built-stm/README.md

 ### TODO: Format the notes and images.
 Some of them can be left as bulleted lists.
 Focus on formatting the images first.

+### TODO: Check for spelling errors in the last several entries with an AI grammar checker tool.

 Plan for today:
 - (1) Practice with blank, fresh board
 - (2) SOIC-8 with paste